 Countless books and academic articles have been written on the question of why we memorialize the dead.
 That question is one that inspires what we do here.
 We memorialize to preserve lives after death, to share stories and to collectively or privately work through grief.
-Today people visit memorials for any number of reasons.
+Today people visit some of the world’s largest memorials for any number of reasons.
 Some have been directly affected by what is being memorialized, many come for the educational aspects and others are simply are curious about what they represent.

 Public memorials are visited by millions of people around the world every year.
 More than 21 million people have visited the 9/11 memorial in New York City since it’s opening in 2011, for example.
 That number says a lot about what we find important as humans.
 With that in mind, join us in looking at the World’s Largest Memorials around the world.